theskyinflames/dockerLightningTalk/README.md

 }
 ```

-From here, I build four docker images using its own docker files.
+From here, I dockerlize the above serivice in a four different ways.
+With each iteration, I get an smaller Docker image.
 All images does the same, dockerizing the above service.
 But all Dockerfiles are different:
 * First Dockerfile uses a Debian Linux as base image.
 * Second Dockerfile uses an Alpine Linux as base image.
 * Third Dockerfile uses multi stage building.
 This dereases dramatically the size of the docker image-